UnderXirox/ehmatthes.github.io/_posts/2016-3-8-GitHub-Pages-Non-Rubyist.md

 title: Hello World in Python
 ---

-Hello World is one line in Python.
+Hello World is one line in Python:

+    print("Hello Python world!")

 The `print()` function displays the string you specify, in this case "Hello Python world!" to the screen.
 To run the program, enter `python hello.py` in a terminal session.
 ```

 Now when you look at the home page it will look the same as it did earlier.
 The Python subpage will have a smaller header, allowing readers to focus more on the specific content of that page: